 Did you know that the loss of muscle stem cells is the main reason for muscle decline as you age?
-It’s vital for your body to stay strong and youthful by maintaining your stem cells in your body.
+Your body needs to stay strong and youthful by maintaining the stem cells in your body.

-In this article, you’ll discover how eating certain foods will boost your stem cell growth.
+In this article, you’ll discover how to activate your stem cells by eating certain foods to boost your growth and help with aging.
 Read on to discover the best foods for stem cell growth.

 What Are Stem Cells?

 All cells with specialized functions are generated from stem cells.
-Stem cells in labs can divide to form more cells which are called daughter cells.
+Stem cells in labs can divide to form more cells called daughter cells.
 The daughter cells can become new stem cells or specialized cells.
-Stem cells are the only cell in your body that has the ability to generate new cells.
+Stem cells are the only cell in your body to generate new cells.

 An example of a stem cell for humans is a fertilized egg, also known as a zygote.
 A zygote is a single cell that’s formed by the ovum and sperm combining.
 An example of a human stem cell is the blood stem cell.

 When you think of a stem cell transplant, blood transplant, or bone marrow transplant, that’s the blood stem cell being transplanted.
 Also, recent research has shown that adult stem cells may hold the potential to repair spinal cord injuries and restore motor function.

 Stem cells are important because they have the potential to repair and regenerate damaged tissue.
 An example of current therapy is bone marrow transplant.
 You can increase your stem cells through injections, surgery, regenerative medicine, or by eating certain foods.